 Baseball Scholarship.
-These scholarships may be offered to students who are selected to play on the men's baseball team.
+These scholarships may be offered to selected students to play on the men's baseball team.
 The maximum award covers the cost of tuition per term.

 Bill Hooks Trust.
-The scholarship is funded from the endowment established by the Bill Hooks Family in memory of Mr.William H. Hooks.
+The scholarship is funded from the endowment established by the Bill Hooks Family in memory of Mr. William H. Hooks.
 Recipients must have earned a 2.0 GPA in previous educational work and maintain that average to retain the scholarship.